During the programme

 During your third term, you may opt for the Chinese stream at Wuhan University of Technology, as an alternative to the company placement.
 You will study Chinese Business Culture, (basic) Chinese language and special topics on the Chinese Economy.
 An integrative case study is part of the programme.

-If you want to strenghten your foreign language skills, you may opt for the French stream:
+If you want to strengthen your foreign language skills, you may opt for the French stream:

 - Learn/improve your French with intensive French courses in Cork and Paris;